Roanoke Island: Geological formation and Pre-Columbian settlement

 English maps and written accounts attest to other indigenous villages on Roanoke Island prior to European contact.
 Englishman Arthur Barlowe described a palisaded town with nine houses made of cedar bark on the far north end of Roanoke Island.
 According to historian David Stick, this second village was based on hunting land animals.
-All Roanoke Island villages were likely outlying tributaries of the Secotan's capital, Dasamonguepeuk, located on the western shore of the Croatan Sound in the modern day mainland of Dare County.
-At the time of contact with the English, the Roanoke are estimated to have numbered from 5,000 to 10,000 members.
-The Roanoke Tribe, like many other tribes in the area were loyal to the Secotan.
-In 1584 Wingina was their king.
+All Roanoke Island villages were likely outlying tributaries of the Secotan's capital, Dasamonguepeuk, located on the western shore of the Croatan Sound on the modern-day mainland of Dare County.
+At the time of contact with the English, the Roanoke were estimated to have numbered from 5,000 to 10,000 members.
+The Roanoke Tribe, like many other tribes in the area, was loyal to the Secotan.
+In 1584, Wingina was their king.

-The first colony
+The "lost colony"

 Roanoke Island was the site of the 16th-century Roanoke Colony, the first English colony in the New World.
 It was located in what was then called Virginia, named in honor of England's ruling monarch and "Virgin Queen", Elizabeth I.

 When the English first arrived in 1584, they were accompanied by a Croatoan native and a Roanoke native called Manteo and Wanchese respectively.
 The two men made history as the first two Native Americans to visit the Kingdom of England as distinguished guests.
 For over a year they resided in London.
 On the return journey, the two men witnessed English pirates plundering the Spanish West Indies.

 English Scientist Thomas Harriot recorded the sense of awe with which the Native Americans viewed European technology:

 Manteo took especially great interest in Western culture, learning the English language and helping Harriot create a phonetic transcription for the Croatoan language.
 By contrast, Wanchese came to see the English as his captors; upon returning home in 1585, he urged his people to resist colonization at all costs.
 The legacy of the two Indians and their distinct roles as collaborators and antagonists to the English inspired the names of Roanoke's towns.

 The first attempted settlement was headed by Ralph Lane in 1585.
 Sir Richard Grenville had transported the colonists to Virginia and returned to England for supplies as planned.
 The colonists were desperately in need of supplies, and Grenville's return was delayed.
 While awaiting his return, the colonists relied heavily upon a local Algonquian tribe.
 In an effort to gain more food supplies, Lane led an unprovoked attack, killing the Secotan tribe's chieftain Wingina and effectively cutting off the colony's primary food source.

 As a result, when Sir Francis Drake put in at Roanoke after attacking the Spanish colony of St. Augustine, the entire population abandoned the colony and returned with Drake to England.
 Sir Richard Grenville later arrived with supplies, only to find Lane's colony abandoned.
 Grenville returned to England with a Native American he named Raleigh, leaving fifteen soldiers to guard the fort.
 The soldiers were later killed or driven away by a Roanoke raid led by Wanchese.